cthoyt/ssslm/docs/source/ner.rst

 recognition (NER) and named entity normalization (NEN) that provides a standard class API and data model encoded with :mod:`pydantic` models.

-By default, SSSLM wraps the NER/NEN system implemented in :mod:`gilda`, but is extensible for other systems.
+By default, SSSLM wraps the NER/NEN system implemented in :mod:`gilda` because of its speed and lack of heavy dependencies.
+SSSLM also wraps the more powerful :mod:`spacy` NER system, though it is typically difficult to install and figure.

+SSSLM can be extended to other NER/NEN systems by subclassing :class:`ssslm.ner.Matcher` (for NEN) or :class:`ssslm.ner.Annotator` (for NER).

 Case Study
 ----------